iwasakiSG/NLP_for_finance_accounting_economics/README.md

 # Toy_example
-I am primarily working on application of NLP for finance and accounting studies.
+I am primarily working on application of NLP for finance, accounting, and economics studies.